Industriales/VOPA/README.md

 VOPA
 ====

 Use your voice to expand your imagination

+Note: This file will be updated as the project progresses.